OpenHFT/Chronicle-Map/README.md

 ### Better to use small keys

-If you put() a small number of large entries into Chronicle Map, you are unlikely to see any performance gains over a standard map, So we recommend you use a standard ConcurrentHashMap, unless you need Chronicle Maps other features.
+If you put() a small number of large entries into ChronicleMap, you are unlikely to see any performance gains over a standard map, So we recommend you use a standard ConcurrentHashMap, unless you need ChronicleMaps other features.

 Chronicle Map gives better performance for smaller keys and values due to the low overhead per entry.
 It can use 1/5th the memory of ConcurrentHashMap.
 When you have larger entries, the overhead per entry doesn't matter so much and the relative waste per entry starts to matter.
-For Example, Chronicle Map assumes every entry is the same size and if you have 10kB-20kB entries the 10K entries can be using 20 kB of virtual memory or at least 12 KB of actual memory (since virtual memory turns into physical memory in multiples of a page)
+For Example, ChronicleMap assumes every entry is the same size and if you have 10kB-20kB entries the 10K entries can be using 20 kB of virtual memory or at least 12 KB of actual memory (since virtual memory turns into physical memory in multiples of a page)